New Silk Roads - Ştefan Rusu - Knots, Stones, and Passes

 Tash-Rabat Caravanserai, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities.

 Near the border with China, this caravanserai is located in the At-Bashinsky district of the Naryn region in Tash Rabat.
-Buildings of this type are found throughout the Near and Middle East, Central Asia, in cities, on roads, and in non-populated areas that once served as shelter and parking for travelers and for trade caravans.
-In times of the ancient Silk Road, Tash-Rabat served as a caravanserai for merchants and travelers on caravan roads from Transoxiana to Kashgar.
-The political and commercial importance of this road was notable from the second century BC to the second century BCE.
+Buildings of this type are found throughout the Near and Middle East, and in Central Asia, in cities, on roads, and in non-populated areas that once served as shelter and parking for travelers and trade caravans.
+In the times of the ancient Silk Road, Tash Rabat served as a caravanserai for merchants and travelers on caravan roads from Transoxiana to Kashgar.
+The political and commercial importance of this road was notable from the second century BCE to the second century CE.

 Café Yurta, Kyrgyzstan, 2016.
 Image: Ștefan Rusu. © Insular Modernities.

-Along the Northern side of the Issyk-Kul ring highway is a concrete “yurta” designed as a café, awaiting its summer guests.
+Along the northern side of the Issyk-Kul ring highway is a concrete “yurta” designed as a café, awaiting its summer guests.
 The construction of the North-South Alternative Road was inaugurated by former president Almazbek Atambayev on May 2, 2014.
-Construction is carried out by the Chinese company China Road, which has been operating in Kyrgyzstan for 18 years.
-In connection with this, Kyrgyzstan has received a soft loan of US$700 million from the Peoples Bank of China under a Shanghai Cooperation Organization (SCO) program.1 Money went to build new transport arteries linking China with Uzbekistan and transporting cargo flows to Iran.
+Construction was carried out by the Chinese company China Road, which has been operating in Kyrgyzstan for 18 years.
+In connection with this, Kyrgyzstan has received a soft loan of US$700 million from the Peoples Bank of China under a Shanghai Cooperation Organization program.1 Money went to build new transport arteries linking China with Uzbekistan and to transport cargo flows to Iran.
 Chinese goods will pass along these roads, but the people of Kyrgyzstan will have to pay the debts.

 City Gates, Naryn, Kyrgyzstan, 2017.
 Image: Ștefan Rusu. © Insular Modernities.

 Naryn is located at an altitude of 2,000 meters above sea level, on the banks of the Naryn River, at the intersection of the Bishkek–Torugart highway.
 The 539-kilometer-long Bishkek–Naryn–Torugart highway is part of the Central Asia Regional Economic Cooperation Corridor 1 and the most important of the two main routes connecting China with Kyrgyzstan and beyond.2 It is one of the main transport arteries of the Kyrgyz Republic, connecting three regions of the country: Chuy, Issyk-Kul, and Naryn.
-Beside that, it provides access through the Karakum highway to Pakistan and the ports of the Indian Ocean, also allowing Russia and Kazakhstan to reach these ports.
+Besides that, it provides access to Pakistan via the Karakum Highway and to the ports of the Indian Ocean, also allowing Russia and Kazakhstan to reach these ports.

 Burana Tower, Chuy Provance, Kyrgyzstan, 2017.
 Image: Ștefan Rusu. © Insular Modernities.

 The Burana Tower is a minaret situated in the small town of Tokmok in northern Kyrgyzstan.
 It was built in the eleventh century and was used as a template for later minarets, such as the one found in Bukhara.
-The site represents the last remaining part of the ninth-century city of Balasagun, which city was ransacked by the Mongols in 1218, and by the fourteenth century was completely destroyed and left in disrepair.
+The site represents the last remaining part of the ninth-century city of Balasagun, which was ransacked by the Mongols in 1218, and by the fourteenth century had been completely destroyed.

 Social housing next to the Crystal Plant, Tash-Kumyr, Kyrgyzstan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.

 About a decade ago there was a plan to turn Tash-Kumyr into something similar to Silicon Valley.
-“The Crystal” plant and a number of similar enterprises in other Soviet republics were built during the cold war.
-IN 1997, under president Akayev, “The Crystal” fell under the World Bank Privatization and Enterprise Sector Adjustment Credit (PESAC) program and became bankrupt in a matter of months.3 In 2017, the successor to Kristal LLC Quartz Company was planning to complete the construction of a plant for the production of technical silicon, but something went wrong and the company went bankrupt.
-In 2018 a number of facilities from Tash-Kumyr, including a pumping station, water treatment facilities, and water supply and sewage systems, was sold at an open auction to the Chinese company Hydropower Development Wang Chuan Guangxi.
+“The Crystal” plant and a number of similar enterprises in other Soviet republics were built during the Cold War.
+In 1997, under President Akayev, “The Crystal” fell under the World Bank Privatization and Enterprise Sector Adjustment Credit program and went bankrupt in a matter of months.3 In 2017, the successor to Kristal LLC Quartz Company was planning to complete the construction of a plant for the production of technical silicon, but something went wrong and that company too went bankrupt.
+In 2018, a number of facilities from Tash-Kumyr, including a pumping station, water treatment facilities, and water supply and sewage systems, were sold at an open auction to the Chinese company Hydropower Development Wang Chuan Guangxi.
 The future of the plant and associated facilities is uncertain.

 Kurpsayskaya hydroelectric power station, Razan-sai, Kyrgyzstan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.

-The Kurpsayskaya hydroelectric power station is a state-owned infrastructure that sits along Bishkek–Osh highway nearest to the village of Razan-sai.
-Kurpsayskaya is the second stage of the cascade of Naryn hydroelectric power stations.
-It is located forty kilometers away from the Toktogul hydroelectric station in the Nooken district of the Jalal-Abad region.
+The Kurpsayskaya Hydroelectric Power Station is state-owned and sits along the Bishkek–Osh Highway. near the village of Razan-sai.
+Kurpsayskaya is the second of the cascade of hydroelectric power stations along the Naryn.
+It is located forty kilometers away from the Toktogul Hydroelectric Station in the Nooken district of the Jalal-Abad region.

 Museum Sulaiman Too, Osh, Kyrgyzstan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.